What is the latest Morocco travel advisory amidst a waning global pandemic and a war in Europe ?

 ANY FURTHER TRAVEL RESTRICTIONS IN MOROCCO ?

-We can not foretell the future, but since the onset of the Covid pandemic, this April 2022 feels like the closest to normality we've been in the last 25 months.
+We can not foretell the future, but since the onset of the Covid pandemic, this October 2022 feels like the closest to normality we've been in the last 30 months, with a complete removal of entry requirements.
 With the opening of the land borders with Spain, the discarding of the nightly curfew and the restarting of the tourism services along with most flights from Europe and the US, we find it highly unlikely for Morocco to backtrack.
 If not for any other reason, the population of Marrakech, a city close to 2 million inhabitants that we've called home for the last 16 years, has been tremendously impacted by the disappearance of tourism overnight and is finally seeing some light at the end of the tunnel.
 Nevertheless, we encourage you to purchase travel insurance to cover any eventuality.

 MOROCCO BEST TIME TO VISIT

-Update 13.04.2022: We're seeing a lot of bookings for October 2022 and some partner hotels are already fully booked during certain dates.
-It appears you'd wish to book outside October to avoid crowds.
+Update 1.10.2022: We're seeing a lot of bookings for Christmas and New Years Eve and some partner hotels are already fully booked during certain dates.
+It appears you'd wish to book outside winter holidays to avoid crowds.
 We'll keep this paragraph updated.

 Discounted rates and flexible cancellation terms: It is no secret to anyone that everyone working in tourism in Morocco has toiled and strained from March 2020 until now, from the spontaneous food stalls on Jemaa El Fna square to the booking department of uber- luxury hotels such as La Mamounia or Royal Mansour.
 Therefore, you are likely to be offered last minute and/ or early- bird discounts, part of a nation wide effort to attract tourists back and ensure a more than necessary money flow to a depleted trade.